stephenombuya/pizzabillgenerator/README.md

 ### **License**
-This project is licensed under the GNU GPL License.
+This project is licensed under the GNU General Public License v3.0.
 See the `LICENSE` file for details.